News Stories

 • Certified rolls and bags

-Despite the uncertainty about the sale’s contents, hobby experts anticipate a dynamite auction.
+Hobby experts anticipate a dynamite auction for the final issues.
 John Feigenbaum, publisher of Greysheet and executive director of the Professional Numismatists Guild, told USA Today, “Collectors would go nuts for a modern rarity of business-strike Lincoln cents.
 The demand would be incredible because the item would be a required element of a truly complete set.”
-Feigenbaum believes they could fetch $2 million to $5 million each.
-The omega-marked final cents are poised to become some of the most coveted contemporary coins ever produced.
+The omega-marked cents are poised to become some of the most coveted contemporary coins ever produced.

 Editor’s note: This is a developing story.
 Stay tuned for more information as the mint releases details about the auction.